CtrlK

 Actionability

-Provides a clear protocol with specific steps and shows Task tool invocation syntax, but the code is pseudocode-like rather than truly executable.
-The Task tool parameters (subagent_type, model) appear to reference a custom framework without explaining the actual API, and the synthesis step is a template rather than concrete guidance on how to merge conflicting or overlapping results.
+The skill provides a clear protocol with step-by-step instructions and shows Task tool invocation syntax, but the code is pseudocode-like rather than truly executable.
+The Task tool parameters (subagent_type, model) appear to reference a custom framework without explaining the actual API, and the synthesis step is a template rather than concrete guidance on how to merge results.

 2 / 3